FalixNodes-Software/KB-articles/_posts/minecraft/java/2024-07-16-server-properties.md

 Possible Values: Boolean
 Default Value: false

-This option allows players to fly in Survival mode.
-It's useful for servers that want to enable flight for players, often for building purposes or to accommodate specific server plugins.
+This option determines whether or not the server checks if players are flying.
+It's useful for servers with plugins that don't override this check and allow flight in Survival mode.

-- Setting this to true will also allow hackers to fly around the world.
+- Most cheat clients bypass this check easily, making it essentially useless and making trouble with false positives.
+If you want to protect from hackers, you should use an Anti Cheat.

 ---